shettayyy/React_Native_Seed/README.md

 - [React Native AsyncStorage](https://github.com/react-native-community/async-storage) for storing data locally
 - [React Native Sync Storage](https://github.com/raphaelpor/sync-storage) for accessing AsyncStorage synchronously
 - [React Native UI Kitten](https://akveo.github.io/react-native-ui-kitten/docs/getting-started/what-is-ui-kitten#what-is-ui-kitten) as a UI library (something similar to Material UI for react).
 Refer the official documentation for more details
+- [React Native Bootsplash](https://github.com/zoontek/react-native-bootsplash) for setting the iOS/Android splash screen.
+It hasn't been set up as it would confuse the devs using the boilerplate for the 1st time.
+Please refer to the official documentation to learn how to set the splash screens
 - [Sentry](https://sentry.io/for/react-native/) for error and performance monitoring.
 You'd have to initialize it with your own project keys.

 ## Path resolver